basho/stableboy/README.md

+**NOTE** This repo is not used anymore within Basho and is not supported in any way.
+It is open sourced because there are a few interesting bits of code that might be useful to someone down the road.

 # Stableboy

 Stableboy is a tool for provisioning machines to be used for testing.
 In the case of basho_harness, stableboy returns harnesses by request.
-Think Vagrant in Erlang, but not tied directly to Virtualbox.
+Think Vagrant-lite in Erlang, but not tied directly to Virtualbox.

 ## Config File